tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 Begin the activity by introducing the class to the backstory of the `Martian Land Foundation`.

 * You are a smart contract engineer on a team of elite developers hired by the Martian Land Foundation to build a system that will crowdfund the development of a new colony on Mars.
-In pursuit of this goal, you have communicated with your project manager, gathered the necessary business requirements, and decided to leverage an `Open Auction Smart Contract`.
+To achieve this goal, you have communicated with your project manager, gathered the necessary business requirements, and decided to leverage an `Open Auction Smart Contract`.

 Next, open the [Solidity open auction contract documentation](https://solidity.readthedocs.io/en/v0.5.3/solidity-by-example.html#simple-open-auction)